swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 1.4 Code of Conduct Enforcement

-A detailed enforcement policy is available in the Enforcement Manual.
+A detailed enforcement policy is available in the Enforcement Manual below.

 Update Log: